-A guideline figure for qualifying household income for is £50,000 but a small number of bursaries are available to families who have been identified in the press as the ‘squeezed middle’.
-In these circumstances, qualifying family income may be in the region of £70,000 and the family may be eligible with some financial support in order to provide their daughter with an opportunity to take up a place at the School.
-The demand for bursaries is oversubscribed; performance in the Entrance Examination is a key factor in prioritising bursary support.
+A guideline figure for qualifying household income is £50,000 but a small number of bursaries are available to families who have been identified in the press as the ‘squeezed middle’.
+In these circumstances, qualifying family income may be in the region of £70,000 and the family may be eligible for some financial support in order to provide their daughter with an opportunity to take up a place at the School.
+The demand for bursaries is oversubscribed; performance in the Entrance Examination or Assessment, or meeting the entrance criteria in the case of Sixth Form applicants, is a key factor in prioritising bursary support.

 Additional assistance may also be available to parents who are offered a 100% bursary with the cost of uniform, music or drama lessons and school trips.
 The level of support is reviewed annually following completion by parents of a Bursary Form and may be amended accordingly.
 The annual Bursary Forms are reviewed by the Bursar, Headmistress and members of the Finance Department and a subsequent home visit may be required.

 The Governors have a limited fund which is available for all pupils, whether or not in receipt of a bursary, to provide contributions towards the cost of school trips.
 The maximum contribution is 25% of the cost of the trip or £250, whichever is the lower amount.
 To apply for assistance please email the Bursar at firstname.lastname@example.org